what causes, symptoms, treatment and prevention

 Tips for those who care for people with this symptom

 Some individuals may experience mental confusion for a long time.
-It is recommended that those in charge of their care adopt some practices to guarantee their dignity and also facilitate communication and guidance.
+It is recommended that those responsible for their care adopt some practices to guarantee their dignity and also facilitate communication and guidance.
 Check out:

 - Introduce yourself to the person every time you talk to them if they can’t remember who you are